Sub 35 Retreat

 Who is the retreat suitable for?

 This retreat is suitable for any Sub35 Buddhists, who have experience practising within the Triratna context.
-We ask that you are actively following the five precepts.
+You don't need to be a mitra, but we do ask that you are actively following the five precepts.
 You do not need to have been to Alfoxton Park before.

 Timings